Red Bank Regional High School: Athletics

 The Red Bank Regional High School Bucs compete in Division B North of the Shore Conference, an athletic conference comprised of public and private high schools in Monmouth and Ocean counties along the Jersey Shore.
 The league operates under the jurisdiction of the New Jersey State Interscholastic Athletic Association (NJSIAA).
 With 891 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Group III for most athletic competition purposes, which included schools with an enrollment of 761 to 1,058 students in that grade range.
-The school was classified by the NJSIAA as Group III South for football for 2018–2020.
+The school was classified by the NJSIAA as Group IV South for football for 2024–2026, which included schools with 890 to 1,298 students.

-The 1975 football team finished the season with an 11-0 record after winning the Central Jersey Group II state sectional championship with a 46-44 victory against Hightstown High School in the tournament final to extend the team's winning streak to 28 games.
+The 1975 football team finished the season with an 11–0 record after winning the Central Jersey Group II state sectional championship with a 46–44 victory against Hightstown High School in the tournament final to extend the team's winning streak to 28 games.

 The boys' basketball team won the Group II state championship in 1983 against Elmwood Park Memorial High School and won the Group III title in 1993 with a win over Henry Snyder High School in the tournament final.
-The 1993 team won the Group III title by defeating Snyder High School by a score of 62-55 in the championship game played at the Rutgers Athletic Center.
-The team advanced to the Tournament of Champions, becoming the first team from the Shore Conference to do so, and lost to Seton Hall Preparatory School in the quarterfinals by a score of 60-59 to finish the season with a record of 28-2.
+The 1993 team won the Group III title by defeating Snyder High School by a score of 62–55 in the championship game played at the Rutgers Athletic Center.
+The team advanced to the Tournament of Champions, becoming the first team from the Shore Conference to do so, and lost to Seton Hall Preparatory School in the quarterfinals by a score of 60–59 to finish the season with a record of 28-2.

 The field hockey team won the Central Jersey Group III state title in 1988, 1991, 1995 and 2000; the team won the Group III state championship in 1995.

-The girls' basketball team won the Group III state title in 1998 with a 62-47 win against Sparta High School in the championship game played at the Thomas Dunn Sports Center in Elizabeth.
+The girls' basketball team won the Group III state title in 1998 with a 62–47 win against Sparta High School in the championship game played at the Thomas Dunn Sports Center in Elizabeth.

 The boys' cross country team won the Group III state championship in 1999 and 2003.

 Both the boys' and girls' track teams won the Group II indoor relay state championships in 2000.